-It won’t be news to recruiters that people are getting savvier at completely patching any and all cold calls, including your potential clients.
-Which creates a bit of a problem.
-How on earth are you meant to expand your business when you can’t get hold of anyone?
-It’s a good question, and luckily we’ve got you covered.
+It won’t be news to recruiters that people are getting more and more comfortable dodging cold calls these days, including your potential clients.
+Which creates a bit of a problem: How on earth are you meant to expand your business when you can’t get hold of anyone?
 Here’s how to make sure your business doesn’t stall with an unsuccessful cold call.

-If I could sum this post up in one word, it would be RESEARCH.
+If I could sum this post up in one word, it would be 'RESEARCH'.
 It really is the only way to keep your edge in such a highly competitive market.
-Picking up the phone straight off just isn’t going to cut it anymore: you now have to do way more preparation to spell out a success story.
+Picking up the phone straight off just isn’t going to cut it anymore: you now have to do way more preparation - or in other words, warm up your cold calls - to spell out a success story.

 Credit: Image from buddawigga via Flickr